-The FRIENDS Parent Advisory Council (PAC) provides overall program direction and guidance to the activities of the FRIENDS National Center for CBCAP and the CBCAP lead agencies.
-Members of the Parent Advisory Council (PAC) share their experience and expertise in parent leadership through their active participation in FRIENDS training and technical assistance activities.
+FRIENDS has established a Parent Advisory Council to provide useful overall program direction and guidance to the activities of the National Center.
+Committee members share their experience and expertise in child abuse prevention and family strengthening through their active participation in FRIENDS workgroups and the annual Grantee's meeting, development/review of FRIENDS written materials, and by providing resource center staff with consultation and advice.
 The PAC consists of parent leaders representing a diversity of geography, gender and culture.
 FRIENDS extends a call for nominations for the PAC when seeking members with knowledge to address or expand a specific area of focus in the CBCAP community.
 PAC members are nominated by CBCAP State Leads.